 Rodd brings his deep experience and knowledge gained during over 35 years in practice to assist clients achieve their commercial objectives.

-He has an intimate understanding of the law and market practices relevant to company takeovers and schemes of arrangement.
+He is a market-leading M&A lawyer, with particular expertise in company takeovers and schemes of arrangement.
 He is the author of the well-known book, Takeovers Law & Strategy (5th Edition, 2017).
-He conducts the takeovers masters subject at the University of Melbourne and lectures in the MBA course at the Melbourne Business School (since 2008).
+He teaches the post-graduate course on company takeovers at the University of Melbourne (since 2000) and lectures in the MBA course at the Melbourne Business School (since 2008).
 Rodd was a member of the Takeovers Panel, the main dispute resolution forum for takeovers in Australia, from 2007 until 2019.

 Rodd advises boards of directors on a diverse range of issues including:

 - takeovers and takeover defences

 - demergers and corporate restructurings

 Rodd is recognised as a leading corporate and M&A practitioner in international and local directories, including:

 - Best Lawyers;

 - International Who’s Who of Corporate Governance Lawyers;

 - International Who’s Who of Mergers & Acquisition Lawyers;